input-output-hk/peras-design/docs/reports/tech-report-1.md

 We also have anecdotal evidence from observations of the Cardano mainchain over the past few years that the settlement time is much shorter than the theoretical bound, as basically forks over 2 blocks length are exceedingly rare, and no fork over 3 blocks length has been observed on core nodes since the launch of Shelley.

+There's however no evidence this situation will continue in the future, obviously, as it could very well be the case the network was never seriously under attack, hence we should take those numbers with caution.

 ### Settlement bounds for Peras

 > [!WARNING]